 The U.S.-based Principles and Practice of Engineering (PE) licensing exam identifies individuals who can practice professional engineering in such a manner that will safeguard life, health, and property and promote the public welfare.
-TMS offers study guides and registration information for those wishing to take the exam, as well as the opportunity for existing PEs to help develop exam questions.
+The TMS Professional Registration Committee originated the PE exam and maintained it for more than 20 years.

-For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Exam website.
+The exam is administered once a year in October and registration for the exam typically opens a year in advance.
+For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Metallurgical and Materials Exam website.